MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/reference/microsoft-ciframework/searchAndOpenRecords.md

 When you set the searchOnly as true, the contact is only searched to get results as a a promise but not opened.
 Set the searchOnly as true when the search displays a list of records based on the search context.

 When you set the searchOnly as false, the contact is searched and opened.
 Set the searchOnly as false when the search displays a single record based on the search context.
+Set false to open search page if the search result has a multiple record and auto populate the search page with the tag value mentioned when search field is used in queryParmeters.

 ## Examples